melbournebioinformatics/MelBioInf_docs/docs/tutorials/molecular_dynamics_201/molecular_dynamics_201.md

 Save the chain as a pdb file with a sensible name and a pdb extension into **BUILD_DIR**. (e.g. 7hvp_chainA.pdb)

 Repeat for chain B. Since the inhibitor is complicated we will leave chain C out for now for this exercise.
-We should now have two pdb files in the **/BUILD_DIR** which will be the basis of our model building. ie)
+We should now have two pdb files in the **/BUILD_DIR** which will be the basis of our model building, i.e.:

 ```
 7hvp_chainA.pdb